 Welsh studies on Milling topics

 Barton, Peter.
 Melinau Cymru yn malu eto.
 Melin 15 (1999): 25-30.
-An account of official efforts during the second World War to bring rural mills back to working order to help feed the nation with particular reference to Merionethshire.
+An account of official efforts during World War 2 to bring rural mills back to working order to help feed the nation with particular reference to Merionethshire.

 Davies, Alun E. Paper-mills and paper-makers in Wales, 1700-1900 .
 Journal of the National Library of Wales 15.1 (1967): 1-30.

 Davies, Brian H. Scarlet – a red to dye for.
 Melin 23 (2007): 3-30.
 An account of the development of methods for the red dyeing of wool in Wales between the fifteenth and twentieth centuries.

 Davies, Branwen.
 Melinau Gwlân/Woollen Mills in Wales.
 Llandysul (2017): 190 pp. An overview of 12 of the remaining woollen mills still operating in Wales.

 Davies, Ivor E. Bruising the gorse to feed the stock.
 Country Quest, (April 1984).
 Gorse mills.